 Glenn Collins is responsible for advice and support to ACCA members on issues including audit, financial reporting, business and credit advice, taxation, company and business law, ethics, export and access to finance.
 Glenn spent 16 years in public practice, specialising in audit and business advice, before joining ACCA nearly 16 years ago.

 Simon is a highly experienced recruitment marketing professional and job board operations director who has managed CareersinAudit.com and the specialist group job boards CareersinRisk, CareersinCompliance and CareersinCyberSecurity for over 12 years.
-He has created a global online recruitment brand and has won many awards for his work, including Best Job Board at the prestigious Recruiter Awards.
-As an expert within Audit and Accountancy recruitment and career trends across the global industry, Simon is ideally positioned to provide key insight from the heart of the sector.
+He has created a highly regarded global online recruitment brand and has won many awards for his work, including Best Job Board at the prestigious Recruiter Awards.
+As an expert within Audit and Accountancy recruitment, and career trends across the global industry, Simon is ideally positioned to provide key insight from the heart of the sector.

 Sue has had a distinguished career in the audit and assurance profession, re-joining Grant Thornton as Head of Assurance in 2015 and taking on the global role of Head of Assurance Market Development in July 2018.
 Sue lead the ACCA's external affairs programme and remains an active member of the IAASB working group on Data Analytics.

 Martin is a partner at Menzies LLP and is head of the firm’s Business Services sector.
 A Chartered Accountant, he acts primarily for SMEs and large companies, providing financial solutions to enable them to grow and achieve their financial goals.
 Previously, Martin was Managing Partner of Harris Lipman LLP.
 He is a member of the Chartered Institute of Taxation and a Licenced Insolvency Practitioner.